 As the namesake of the world-famous Kalamata olives (you can learn more on this tour) and the second biggest city in the Peloponnese, Kalamata is a great city to get to know city life in Greece further than Athens.

-Visit the 13th-century Kalamata castle, soak up the sun, salt, and sand at one of Kalamata’s blue flag-awarded beaches and maybe even visit the Archaeological Museum Of Messenia to learn more about the history of the region.
+Visit the 13th-century Kalamata castle, soak up the sun, salt, and sand at one of Kalamata’s blue flag-awarded beaches and maybe even visit the Archaeological Museum Of Messinia to learn more about the history of the region.

 The Old Town of Kalamata is also the perfect glimpse into city life in the Peloponnese and a great area to wander and grab a coffee or lunch.